ml4ai/hats/README.md

 With contributions from Joshua Moody, Andrew Hannon, Gary King and David Westbrook

+The Hats Simulator is written in common lisp.

+Contact Clayton Morrison for access to the code: `claytonm@email.arizona.edu`

 # The Hats Simulator Manual

 ## (1) Introduction